-I decided to write to Dan and Mary.
+I decided to write to Dana’s parents.
 It was twenty years since we had last spoken.
 I gave a little detail on the past twenty years and told them that I missed them.
-Mary wrote back that they were really happy to hear from me.
+Her Mom wrote back that they were really happy to hear from me.
 We continued to occasionally write over the next two years.

 November 13, 2015 was the 25th anniversary of Dana’s death.
 I was taking this particular milestone exceptionally hard.
-I decided I would call Dan and Mary on the 13th.
+I decided I would call her parents on the 13th.
 To dial Dana’s phone number again was surreal.
-Mary answered and was so excited to hear from me.
+Her Mom answered and was so excited to hear from me.
 She even asked about Shelly’s brain injury and our two boys, Dylan and Taylor.
-I also talked for a long time to Dan.
+I also talked for a long time to her Dad.
 I seemed to struggle more than them to keep my emotions in check, but it was all so good.
 From that point we continued to talk regularly.